 All secondary schools within Oxfordshire aim to have a named NHS School Health Nurse who is based in the school.
-The School Health Nurse service offer young people evidence based preventative health care.
+The School Health Nurse service offers young people evidence-based preventative health care.
 Improving young people’s emotional and physical health can improve their wellbeing and life chances.

 The School Health Nurse will work closely with teaching staff and pastoral support staff to provide support and assistance to students and aid them to make healthy lifestyle choices and reach their full potential.

 Provision of information and advice for students and their parents/carers and the co-ordination of immunisations within school.

 Year 8 HPV (Human Papilloma Virus) immunisations for girls.